2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/080.webp)

 Bastiat's real adversary in this fiction is political and electoral protectionism, one that relies solely on the greed of producers and the naivety of consumers.
-He unveils the collusion between the bad capitalist of the time and the State.
+He unveils the collusion between the bad capitalists of the time and the State.
 Instead of innovating and adapting to the market, the bad capitalist is the one who seeks to gain a political advantage through protectionism.
 This always results in spoliation for the consumer, that is, an injustice.
 In short, protectionism is a deliberate policy that favors producers over consumers.
 However, according to Bastiat, the true representatives of the general interest are the consumers, because we are all consumers.

 Protectionism is also based on a hidden syllogism that turns out to be a fallacy: